Chatham-Immersive-Media-Lab/ImmersiveMediaPocketReference/_notes/perceivingSpaceVision.md

 ### Animal Crossing: New Horizons

 The game *Animal Crossing: New Horizons* appears to use an [orthographic](PerspectiveDistortionAndProjections.md) camera - avoiding linear perspective.
 No matter how far away things are, they should appear the same size.
-But they don't, the illusion of a 3 dimensional space is so convincing, it's hard to register the environment as "orthographic".
+But they don't, the illusion of a 3 dimensional space is so convincing, it's hard to register the environment as "orthographic."

 As objects get further from the camera, the game bends them towards the horizon, and adds a fairly significant atmospheric gradation, and background blur.
 Objects will also rotate (with the ground) affecting the visibility of their various sides, depending on how far away they are.